eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/ConstrainedMixers.rst

 Where $g(x) = 1$ if $x$ is forbidden by the constraints and $0$ otherwise.
 This approach however comes with several disadvantages:

 * Compared to a classical algorithm, the quantum algorithm has a much larger search space because it also has to search through the forbidden states.
 * It is not clear how to choose $\lambda$.
-This parameter needs to be big enough, such that forbidden states are effectively surpressed but small enough such that the hardware precision can still "resolve" the contrast in the actual cost function.
+This parameter needs to be big enough, such that forbidden states are effectively suppressed but small enough such that the hardware precision can still "resolve" the contrast in the actual cost function.
-* Forbidden have a non-zero probability of appearing as a solution, reducing the overall effciency of the algorithm.
+* Forbidden states have a non-zero probability of appearing as a solution, reducing the overall effciency of the algorithm.

 Constrained Mixers
 ------------------